OctaForge/libostd/README.md

-to build, defaults to `c++`), `AS` (the assembler used to build, defaults to `c++` as well, as Clang and GCC can compile assembly files), `AR` (the tool to create static lib archives, `ar` by default) and `STRIP` (the tool used to strip the library in release mode).
+to build, defaults to `c++`), `AS` (the assembler used to build, defaults to `c++` as well, as Clang and GCC can compile assembly files), `AR` (the tool to create static lib archives, `ar` by default) and `STRIP` (the tool used to strip the library in release mode, `strip` by default).

 Additionally, the `CXXFLAGS`, `LDFLAGS` and `ASFLAGS` environment variables are also used.
 The `CXXFLAGS` are passed when compiling C++ source files as well as when linking (the compiler is used to link).
 The `LDFLAGS` are passed additionally to `CXXFLAGS` only when linking.
-The `ASFLAGS` are passed to the assembler (`CXXFLAGS` are not, even when Clang/GCC are used).
+The `ASFLAGS` are passed to the assembler (`CXXFLAGS` are not, even when Clang/GCC is used).